ningit/ctxform/README.md

 # Equivalence checker for contextual formulas

 This is an equivalence checker for contextual formulas in propositional logic, LTL, and CTL.
 Contextual formulas extend ordinary formulas with expressions *c*\[φ\], where *c* is a context variable and φ is a contextual formula.
-Contexts are ordinary formulas with a special variable \[\], the *hole*, and contextual formula is instantiated with a context for each context variable *c* by replacing *c*\[φ\] expressions with the context where the hole is in turn replaced by φ.
+Contexts are ordinary formulas with a special variable \[\], the *hole*, and a contextual formula is instantiated with a context for each context variable *c* by replacing *c*\[φ\] expressions with the context where the hole is in turn replaced by φ.
 Two contextual formulas are equivalent if all their instantiations are equivalent as ordinary formulas.

 The tool's output indicates whether the equivalence holds, one formula implies the other, or they are unrelated.
 When there is no equivalence, a counterexample is obtained and consists of a context (simplified from the canonical context in the reference) and a valuation or counterexample trace for the propositional variables.
 Satisfiability and validity can be checked using the constant formulas `true` and `false`.